Harold Castro Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.93 team ERA ranks 27th among all league pitching staffs.
+- The Nationals have a 4.97 team ERA that ranks 27th across all league pitching staffs.

-- The Nationals allow the second-most home runs in baseball (140 total, 1.4 per game).
+- Nationals pitchers combine to give up the second-most home runs in baseball (141 total, 1.4 per game).

-- The lefty last appeared on Wednesday against the Chicago Cubs, when he tossed 5 1/3 innings, allowing three earned runs while giving up six hits.
+- The right-hander last pitched on Thursday against the Chicago Cubs, when he threw five innings, allowing two earned runs while giving up seven hits.

+- The 31-year-old has put up an ERA of 4.38, with 6.7 strikeouts per nine innings, in 20 games this season.
+Opponents have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.